 Facts & Questions

-On this page you’ll find information about current and future Kawasaki Disease guidelines, find useful questions you might want to ask at your next appointment and get to know who the leading doctors are in this field – and where Kawasaki Disease centres of excellence are, in the UK.
+On this page you’ll find information about current Kawasaki Disease guidelines, find useful questions you might want to ask at your next appointment and get to know who the leading doctors are in this field – and where Kawasaki Disease centres of excellence are, in the UK.

 Current UK Guidelines for Kawasaki Disease

 The current and most recent set of guidelines for the treatment of acute Kawasaki Disease in the UK was published in 2013.
 The 2013 guidelines include the correct acute treatment guidance and are helpful to refer to as a parent of a child who has been diagnosed with Kawasaki Disease.
 You can access the guidelines here.

 The current U.K. guidelines can be downloaded here.